 Kevin Pillar

-OF TEX
+OF FA

 The Rangers signed Pillar (thumb) to a minor-league contract that includes an invitation to spring training Sunday.